 Just as climate change is deepening systems of oppression, exploitation and inequity, those systems also intensify the climate crisis.
 When day-to-day living is not a struggle, it’s a lot easier to prioritize addressing the climate crisis.
 However, if you are struggling to get food and clean drinking water, to keep warm and dry, to pay rent or your mortgage, to access health care, or if your individual rights and safety are constantly under threat, then those day-to-day, all-too-real struggles will likely take priority.
 In short, if staying alive in the present is a struggle, that’s where the focus will be.
 If there is comfort and stability in the present, we have the capacity to look at the future.

-In this NPR interview, marine biologist, climate expert and author Ayana Elizabeth Johnson explores her experience as a black woman working to address climate change.
-Johnson highlights the toll systemic racism takes on her work on climate change.
+In this NPR interview, marine biologist, climate expert and author Dr. Ayana Elizabeth Johnson explores her experience as a black woman working to address climate change.
 In her powerful Op-Ed for the Washington Post – entitled I’m a black climate expert.
-Racism derails our efforts to save the planet. – Johnson turns to a quote from Toni Morrison to illustrate the nature of this intersection: “The very serious function of racism … is distraction.
+Racism derails our efforts to save the planet. – Dr. Johnson turns to a quote from Toni Morrison to illustrate the nature of this intersection: “The very serious function of racism … is distraction.
 It keeps you from doing your work.
 It keeps you explaining, over and over again, your reason for being.”